Etiquette in darts can be less about manners and more about form and function. Without proper etiquette, you run the risk of succumbing to chaos.

 During your turn you are relatively free to move around the playing area; however, during your teammate’s or opponent’s turn, you should stay completely out of the way.

-If you happen to become a distraction during a crucial moment in your opponent’s turn, whether intentional or not, it might be misconstrued as disrespectful gesture and you could very well be accused of poor sportsmanship.
+If you happen to become a distraction during a crucial moment in your opponent’s turn, whether intentional or not, it might be misconstrued as a disrespectful gesture and you could very well be accused of poor sportsmanship.

 If you must move, for whatever reason, step away from the play area and do so quietly and discretely, to draw as little attention as possible.